kenschenke/Pascal65/docs/docs/libraries/demolib.md

   * Accessing arrays, records and strings passed by parameter.
   * Reading and modifying public variables declared in the library's interface.
   * Arrays, records, and strings declared in the library's interface.
+  * Calling Pascal routines from a library (callback)